Site news

 Phobos-Grunt

 A scale model of Russia's flagship planetary mission, Phobos-Grunt was demonstrated at the ILA 2008 air and space show in Berlin.
 Despite official promises to launch the mission in 2009, most industry insiders considered such schedule unrealistic.
+The official Russian media admitted a delay to 2011 only in September 2009.
 Click to enlarge.
 Copyright © 2008 Anatoly Zak